 Gold

-Gold is a chemical component with the symbol Au that springs up from the Latin derivative aurum that means shining dawn and with the atomic number 79.
-It is an very sought-after valuable metal which, for many centuries, has been utilized as wealth; build up of value and in costume jewelry.
-The metal resembles as nuggets or grain like structures in rocks, subversive "veins" and in alluvial deposits.
-It is one of the currency metals.
+Gold is a chemical element with the symbol Au, derived from the Latin word "aurum," meaning shining dawn, and has the atomic number 79.
+It is a highly sought-after precious metal that has been used for centuries as a form of wealth accumulation and in the creation of jewelry.
+Gold is found in nuggets or granular structures within rocks, underground veins, and alluvial deposits.
+It is considered one of the currency metals.

-Gold is solid, squashy, glossy and the most vulnerable and pliable of the known metals.
-14k gold has a luminous yellow color by tradition considered gorgeous.
-Gold formed the foundation for the gold bars used before the fall down of the Bretton Woods system.
-It is explicitly against IMF norms to base any coinage aligned with gold bars for all IMF member states.
+Gold is solid, malleable, lustrous, and the most ductile of all known metals.
+Traditionally, 14k gold exhibits a luminous yellow color, deemed beautiful.
+Gold served as the basis for the gold standard before the collapse of the Bretton Woods system.
+It is explicitly against IMF regulations for any member states to back their currency with gold bars.

-Chemically, gold charm is a tri-valent and uni-valent changeover metal.
-Gold does not act in response with the majority of chemicals, but is deteriorated by chlorine, fluorine, aqua regia and cyanide.
-Gold disbands in mercury, resulting amalgam alloys, but does not act in response with it.
-Gold is non-soluble in nitric acid, which will melt silver and other base metals, and this is the basis of the gold cleansing practice known as "inquartation and parting".
+Chemically, gold is a trivalent and univalent transition metal.
+It does not react with most chemicals but is corroded by chlorine, fluorine, aqua regia, and cyanide.
+Gold dissolves in mercury, forming amalgam alloys, but does not react with it.
+Gold is insoluble in nitric acid, which dissolves silver and other base metals, leading to the gold purification method known as "inquartation and parting.

 Gold